mackeynations/mackeynations.github.io/_poems/re_catherine.md

 \*  My Russian friends tell me they have only ever heard this legend from Americans, but I've conducted no true census.

-## Re: Catherine
+## re: Catherine
 The winter augurs picked and sorted
 Between old Ursa’s organs.
 Her heart
-By angel paramours escorted
+By angel paramours transported
 Above, and Rus left torn apart—
 She brought respect and land and glory,
 Enlightenment to Russia’s hoary